danieltarazona/danieltarazona/README.md

 <h3 align="left">My work:</h3>

-OWN PUBLIC repositories I've worked on:
-- `CinemaRappi`

 OPEN SOURCE repositories collaborator and bug hunter of:

 - `SDL`: Collaborator in some Xcode and iOS code.
 - `Overpass`: Collaborator in some Python code.
 - `CouchBaseLite`: Collaborator in SDK for iOS.
-- `Raylib`: WIP.
-Collaborator in C and iOS support.
+- `Raylib`: Collaborator in C and iOS support.
 - `Racket`: Collaborator in some Lisp code for Windows.

 PRIVATE repositories I've worked on: